aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

     ```

 ???+ note "Why opt for the Pydantic object?"
-	Having the OpenAPI specification as a Pydantic object provides several advantages:
+	The OpenAPI specification as a Pydantic object offers benefits:

-	1. **Post-Processing:** You may wish to programmatically alter or enrich the OpenAPI specification after it's generated but before you serve it or pass it on.
-For instance, you could add examples, merge multiple specifications, or adjust descriptions dynamically.
+	1. **Post-Processing:** Alter or enrich the specification programmatically after generation, such as adding examples, merging specs, or updating descriptions.
-	2. **Internal Use:** Maybe your goal is not to expose the specification externally but to utilize it within your system for validation, mocking, or other quality assurance techniques.
+	2. **Internal Use:** Use the specification within your system for validation, mocking, or other quality assurance methods, rather than exposing it externally.
-	3. **Dynamic Behavior:** If you need to control the representation of the schema based on conditions not expressible statically in the code (e.g., user permissions, environment variables), a Pydantic object could be manipulated prior to serialization.
+	3. **Dynamic Behavior:** Manipulate the schema representation before serialization to reflect conditions like user permissions or environment variables.
-	4. **Fragment Reuse:** If your setup involves microservices or a plugin architecture, you might need to generate partial schemas and combine them into a larger API gateway schema.
+	4. **Fragment Reuse:** In microservices or plugin architectures, generate partial schemas to assemble into a comprehensive API gateway schema.
-	5. **Testing and Automation:** For testing purposes, it’s often useful to have the schema in a manipulatable form to validate that certain changes are present or to automate API tests.
+	5. **Testing and Automation:** For testing, a manipulatable schema form is useful to confirm changes or automate API tests.

 #### Customizing OpenAPI metadata

-Customizing the OpenAPI metadata allows you to provide detailed, top-level information about your API.
-Here's how you can define and customize this metadata:
+Defining and customizing OpenAPI metadata gives detailed, top-level information about your API.
+Here's the method to set and tailor this metadata:

 | Field Name         | Type           | Description                                                                                                                                                                         |
 |--------------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|